-Under the Federally-funded Workforce Innovation and Opportunity Act (WIOA), one of the services that helps to address the effects of mass employees layoffs or company closures is Rapid Response.
-The State Rapid Response Team goes on site to companies that have issued WARN Notices for the layoff of 50 or more employees or otherwise notified the State Rapid Response Team of impending employee layoffs.
-The Team works with employers to schedule an on-site visit to meet with affected workers to provide them with valuable information regarding Unemployment Insurance, services available through the One-Stop Career Centers, and services available from other workforce partner agencies to help them through a very difficult time.
+In Alabama, the State Rapid Response Unit goes on site to companies that have issued Worker Adjustment and Retraining Notification (WARN) Notices for the layoff of 50 or more employees or otherwise notified the State Rapid Response Unit of impending employee layoffs.
+The Unit meets with affected workers to provide them with valuable information regarding Unemployment Insurance, training/services available through local One-Stop Career Centers, and additional services available from other workforce partner agencies to help them through a very difficult time.

 - Information and support filing for unemployment insurance claims.

 - Information about TAA program and support for filing petitions for TAA Certifications